Our work is rooted in a commitment to social justice. We translate that commitment to action in a number of different areas:

 At a workshop in June 2013, participants identified the need for a data standard that would help trusts and foundations to publish information on their grant-making activities.
 As a result of those discussions, Nominet Trust and Indigo Trust sponsored a small-scale research and development project, led by Practical Participation, to explore:

-Through a series of rapid research 'sprints', we delivered a prototype standard, and are now working to support the wider adoption of a fully developed data standard.
+Through a series of rapid research 'sprints', we delivered a prototype standard, and supported early adoption through providing support to data publishers.

 Working as a staff consultant at the World Wide Web Foundation, Tim was research lead for the IDRC funded CAD $2m two-year Exploring the Emerging Impacts of Open Data in Developing Countries (ODDC) project.